JB63134/bash_h/README.md

       I decided to rewrite h so that i could get help from multiple sources.
       Using common flags like '<command> --help', -help, -h, or -?.
       For builtins and some keywords use 'help "command"'
-      As a fallback, checks if a man page exists and alerts the user.
+      As a fallback, checks for both man pages and info pages then alerts the user if found.
       For aliases, functions and scripts - handle displaying contents.